Atream/lm-sys.github.io/blog/2025-10-22-KTransformers.md

 ## Usage Example

+### Downloading Models

+The DeepSeek-R1 models optimized for KTransformers hybrid inference (including both GPU and CPU weights) can be downloaded from the [Approaching AI ModelScope profile](https://modelscope.cn/profile/ApproachingAI2024).

+### Launching the Server

 To launch an SGLang server with KTransformers hybrid inference enabled, you can use the following command:

 ```bash